My father, Richard Beaman, was a man of strong character. He didn’t do anything meekly – he did everything to the tenth power.

 Staring straight ahead at the road, he said, “How can I take care of you kids without your mother?
 I can’t do this without Mona.”
 And, that was the second time I’ve ever seen my father cry.
 The first time was when he buried his sweetheart two weeks prior.

-He was strong on the outside, and soft on the inside.
+He was strong on the outside and soft for his family on the inside.

-When my dad suffered his stroke his physical body was not the same and it caused him a great deal of frustration and emotional pain.
 He never fully regained strength in his left leg and walked with a limp.
-He was also stubborn as an ox and refused to use the cane they gave him at the rehabilitation center (picture at right), so he fell quite a few times.
+He was also stubborn as an ox and refused to use the cane they gave him at the rehabilitation center (picture at right), so he fell a few times.

 The stroke put my dad into immediate retirement, and he could no longer do what he loved: work, provide support, and take care of people.
 This caused him deep sadness.

-There’s a great quote by Robert Byrne, “The purpose of life is a life of purpose.”
+Robert Byrne said, “The purpose of life is a life of purpose.”

 Although, we NEVER called him that to his face because he was still pretty strong and could have easily knocked our lights out.